CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 | `hit_me_effect`             | A spell that activates when you are hit by a creature.
 The spell is centered on your location.
 Follows the template for defining `fake_spell`
 | `intermittent_activation`   | Spells that activate centered on you depending on the duration.
 The spells follow the `fake_spell` template.
 | `values`                    | Anything that is a number that can be modified.
 The ID field is required, `add` and `multiply` are optional.
 A `multiply` value of -1 is -100% and 2.5 is +250%.  `add` is always applied before `multiply`.
 Allowed ID values are shown below.
 Either "add" or "multiply" can be a variable_object/arithmetic expression(see [NPCs](NPCs.md)).
 If a "multiply" value is a variable_object/arithmetic it will be multiplied by .01 before use as decimals cannot be variable values.
 So a variable with 100 would become 1, it is treated as a percent effectively.
-| `mutations`                 | Grants the mutation/trait id.
+| `mutations`                 | Grants the mutation/trait ID.
 Note: enchantments effects added this way won't stack, due how mutations work.

-There are two syntaxes, the first is by defining the effect/spell within the enchantment, the second is by using ids:
+There are two syntaxes, the first is by defining the effect/spell within the enchantment, the second is by using IDs:

 ```json
   {